 Johnstown Man Pleads Guilty to Distributing Crack Cocaine

-Judge Gibson scheduled sentencing for October 14, 2010, at 10:30 a.m.
-The law provides for a total sentence of 40 years in prison, a fine of $2,000,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the prior criminal history of the defendant.
+Judge Gibson scheduled sentencing for Sept.
+4, 2015, at 1:30 p.m.
+The law provides for a total sentence of 20 years in prison, a fine of $1,000,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

-The Federal Bureau of Investigation, Laurel Highlands Resident Agency, and the Cambria County Drug Task Force conducted the investigation that led to the prosecution of Shenego.
+The Laurel Highlands Resident Agency of the Federal Bureau of Investigation and the Cambria County Drug Task Force conducted the investigation that led to the prosecution of Gulley.